miguel-angel-monjas/master-thesis/doc/h20-setup.md

 source ~/.bashrc
 ```

-It is possible to verify the right installation of Sparkling Water by running the shell (`sparkling-shell` accepts the same arguments as the regular Spark shell):
+It is possible to verify the right installation of Sparkling Water by running the Sparkling Shell (`sparkling-shell` accepts the same arguments as the regular Spark shell):
 ```bash
 sparkling-shell --master spark://cluster-master:7077 \
 --conf spark.executor.instances=2 \